 What to do after a car or truck accident in Minnesota.

-What Happens in a Trucking Accident Injury Case?
+What Happens in a Minnesota Trucking Accident Injury Case?

-There are several common causes to truck incidents, and each is a violation of federal regulation.
+There are several common causes to truck accidents, and each is a violation of federal regulation.

 - The driver was under the influence of alcohol or other drugs or was in possession of them.
 This will usually result in a lawsuit against the driver for his personal negligence.